aliKatlabi/Python_tut/README.md

 # Python_tut

-### this tutorial is being prepared and advanced by the owner of this repository ali katlabi
+This tutorial is being prepared and advanced by the owner of this repository ali katlabi